Structed/sample-playfab-eventstream-handler/blog/Extending PlayFab - Reacting to PlayStream Events with Azure Functions.md

 The `UpdateUserDataRequest` *requires* a `PlayFabId` to know which Object to update.
 In our case, we want to update a Player, thus we need to pass a `PlayerId`, so it knows which Player to update.
 You can retrieve that from the Context that we deserialized earlier.

-Now to the core: Adding a `Dictionary<string, string>` as `Data`, containing Key/Value pairs for the Data we want to set on the Player- e.g. the amount of Mana.
+Now to the core: Adding a `Dictionary<string, string>` as `Data`, containing key/value pairs for the Data we want to set on the Player - e.g. the amount of Mana.

 #### Sending the Request
     PlayFabResult<PlayFab.ServerModels.UpdateUserDataResult> result = await PlayFabServerAPI.UpdateUserDataAsync(updateUserDataRequest);